llllllllll/c-extension-tutorial/tutorial/source/writing-a-class.rst

 This type also has some custom methods so we need to pass an array to :c:member:`PyTypeObject.tp_methods`.

-Finally, we need to initialize our new objects so we have a :c:member:`PyTypeObject.tp_new` function set.
+Finally, we need to construct our new objects so we have a :c:member:`PyTypeObject.tp_new` function set.

 .. note::